CASE STUDY: SEEN.

 • confidence in her next steps

-• and a grounded way of moving forward with Seen
+• a grounded way of moving forward with Seen

 Start work often looks like this — not dramatic transformation, but quiet confidence and forward movement.